 The American Express Qantas Ultimate Card offers no points cap on Qantas Frequent Flyer points.
 Money spent on Qantas purchases will net you 2.25 points per AU$1 spent, while the rest of your spending at non-government bodies in Australia will earn you 1.25 points per AU$1 (and 0.5 points per AU$1 at government bodies in Australia).

-Right now, you can also score a bonus 55,000 Qantas points when you apply for this card and spend AU$3,000 within the first 3 months.
+Right now, new members can also score a bonus 60,000 Qantas points when you apply online, are approved, and spend AU$3,000 on eligible purchases on your new Card within the first 3 months.
 If you value your points, this may well be worth the AU$450 annual fee and 21.99% p.a. purchase rate.

 What are the main types of credit cards?